awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

  You can combine other CLI commands with `modify-db-cluster` to create an automated end\-to\-end process for performing and verifying upgrades\.
 For more information and examples, see [Aurora MySQL in\-place upgrade tutorial](#AuroraMySQL.Upgrading.Tutorial)\.

 **Note**
  If your cluster is part of an Aurora global database, the in\-place upgrade procedure is slightly different\.
 You call the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command operation instead of `modify-db-cluster`\.
-For more information, see [In\-place upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.
+For more information, see [In\-place major upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.

 ### RDS API<a name="AuroraMySQL.Upgrading.ModifyingDBCluster.API"></a>